Visiting the Ruins of Pompeii

 5. Lupanar (VII - 18)

-The lupanare (lupanar) is one of the most memorable sites within the ruins of Pompeii.
-The city's brothel was on two levels, with five small cells on the ground floor and five upstairs.
-Each cell had a stone bed that was topped with a mat or cushion, and above the door of each cell was an erotic fresco that probably depicted the specialization of the prostitute that worked in each individual cell.
-Though the brothel is located between two side streets, it was and still is easy to find by following the phallic symbols on the flagstones and facades of nearby buildings.
+The lupanare (lupanar) was the city's brothel, and is one of the most memorable sites within the ruins of Pompeii.
+It was a two-story complex, with five small cells on the ground floor and five upstairs.
+Each cell had a stone bed topped with a mat or cushion, and above the door of each cell was an erotic fresco that probably depicted the specialization of the prostitute that worked in each individual cell.
+Though the brothel is located between two side streets, it was (and still is) easy to find by following the phallic symbols on the flagstones and facades of nearby buildings.

 6. House of the Faun (VI – 1)